nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_monitoring.md

 Once you've set up data collection with OpenLIT, you can visualize and analyze this information to better understand your application's performance:

-- **Review Your Data:** Connect to OpenLIT's UI to start exploring performance metrics.
+- **Using OpenLIT UI:** Connect to OpenLIT's UI to start exploring performance metrics.
 Visit the OpenLIT [Quickstart Guide](https://docs.openlit.io/latest/quickstart) for step-by-step details.

-- **Integrate with Observability Tools:** If you use tools like Grafana or DataDog, you can integrate the data collected by OpenLIT.
+- **Integrate with existing Observability Tools:** If you use tools like Grafana or DataDog, you can integrate the data collected by OpenLIT.
 For instructions on setting up these connections, check the OpenLIT [Connections Guide](https://docs.openlit.io/latest/connections/intro).
--